 Here’s a full breakdown of everything you need to know about on-call pay for physicians.

 Some physicians are paid when they’re on-call.
 Some aren’t.
 It all depends on where you work and your medical specialty.

 Certain physicians are more likely to receive on-call compensation than others, especially those with surgical specialties.

 - General surgeons

 - Orthopedic surgeons

-The hospital you work in also has a lot to do with whether you’ll receive compensation for being on-call.
+The hospital you work in also has a lot to do with whether you’ll receive compensation for their call time.

-No set standard dictates who, how much, or when you receive on-call pay.
-And so the rates and methods of payment vary greatly.
+No set standard dictates who, how much, or when you receive on-call pay, so the rates and methods of payment vary greatly.
 And as we’ll see ahead, the labor laws are different for certain professionals, including physicians.